Portfolios are areas of responsibility for Councillors.

 Keith has served on the SW Council as both a co-opted member and and elected member.
 He is a club secretary, coach and National technical official.
 He has been representing the SW council on the tri regional officials group for a number of years, and has tried to develop opportunities for SW officials in that time.
 Keith can be contacted at firstname.lastname@example.org

 The way that Officials are governed in the UK is complicated.
 In essence officials are governed by a mixture of UKA’s Technical Advisory Group (TAG), County Officials Secretaries, England’s Tri Regions and probably quite a few other bodies!
 There is a new UK Officials Strategy but this is set within the existing complicated framework.
 There are obvious problems in terms of the ageing of the officials’ workforce, fixture planning that may over-burden already busy officials and the delivery of Officials’ Education.
 As above we are happy to hear from any official or body of officials or indeed from anyone with meaningful issues they wish the Councils to take up with England.
 Contact your Regional Officials Councillor as your first step.

-You can visit the Officials section on the England Athletics website by clicking here.
+Click here to go to the Officials section on the England Athletics website.
 As stated elsewhere the Councils operate independently of the staff of England.
 Our job is to check they are fulfilling their roles properly.

 The table below will click through to the portfolio holder for the region you wish to contact.
 The individual email contacts are set out on the individual pages.